Find the Best Tankless Water Heater Installation Contractors Near You

 Can a tankless water heater be installed outdoors?

-Yes, some tankless water heaters are specifically designed for outdoor installation..
+Outdoor tankless units are available, designed to withstand exposure to elements.
 Outdoor installations save valuable indoor space.
 It is important to choose a model that is rated for outdoor use and have it installed by a qualified technician.

 How long does a tankless water heater last?